Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Stabilizer testing via convolution-swap tests on qudits and qubits

-Let us start with stabilizer testing for states in $n$-qudit systems with $d$ an odd prime.
+Besides the qubit case, let us also consider the stabilizer testing for states in $n$-qudit systems with $d$ an odd prime.
 For qudit testing, we introduce the Hadamard convolution $\boxtimes_H$ of two $n$-qudit states.
 Note that, we can also use other convolutions proposed in~\cite{BGJ23b} to implement the stabilizer testing if the local dimension $d$ satisfies some special requirement.
 For example, discrete beam splitter convolution can be applied to perform stabilizer testing in case $d\geq 7$.
-We follow the discussion of qudit testing with discussion of testing for $n$-qubit systems.

 \begin{Def}[\bf Hadamard Convolution, \cite{BGJ23b}] The Hadamard convolution of two $n$-qudit states $\rho$ and $\sigma$ is

 where $V_H=U^{\ot n}_H:=U^{(1,n+1)}_H\ot U^{(2,n+2)}_H\ot...\ot U^{(n,2n)}_H$, where $U_H$ is the $2$-qudit unitary